breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 TLDR: Research has shown a great many algorithms can be expressed as matrix multiplication, suggesting an unrealized connection between linear algebra and computer science.
 I speculate that graphs are the missing piece of the puzzle.
 Graphs are not only useful as cognitive aides, but are suitable data structures for performing a wide variety of computation, particularly on modern parallel architectures.
 Finally, I propose a computational primitive based on matrix multiplication.

-Disclaimer: None of these ideas are mine.
+*n.b.: None of these ideas are mine.
 Shoulders of giants.

-*Note: Use landscape mode for optimal reading experience.*
+Use landscape mode for optimal reading experience.*

 # New decade, new delusions